lh-rmyers/VidyoConnector-xamarin/README.md

 #### Windows

-1. In the solution toolbar, find "Show All Files" option and switch it.
+1. In the solution toolbar, find "Show All Files" option and select it.
 2. In the solution window, expand grayed "VidyoClient-iOSSDK" folder to "include > csharp", right-click on "csharp" folder and choose "Include in Project" option.
 3. In the solution window, right-click on the Xamarin.iOS project and select "Add Native Reference" > "Add Native Static Library"
 4. In the file-selection dialog, browse to project subdirectory“VidyoClient-iOSSDK/lib/ios”